Regularization Matters: A Nonparametric Perspective on Overparametrized Neural Network: INTRODUCTION

-\end{itemize} In general, this work connects the recent advances in deep learning theory, e.g., analyzing the trajectory of GD updates, implicit bias of overparametrization, etc., to the classical nonparametric statistics literature.
-More specifically, our findings not only contribute to the theoretical (in particular, nonparametric) understanding of training overparametrized DNN on noisy data but also promotes the use of $\ell_2$ penalty or weight decay in practice for better theoretical guarantee.
+To sum up, this work broadens the current scope of the NTK literature and connects the recent advances in deep learning theory, e.g., analyzing the trajectory of GD updates, implicit bias of overparametrization, etc., to the classical results in nonparametric statistics.
+More specifically, our findings not only contribute to the theoretical (in particular, nonparametric) understanding of training overparametrized DNN on noisy data but also promotes the use of $\ell_2$ penalty or weight decay in practice for better theoretical guarantees.

-\section{Related works}
+\section{RELATED WORKS}

-\paragraph{Neural tangent kernel} The seminal paper \citep{jacot2018neural} proves that the evolution of DNNs during training can be described by the so-called neural tangent kernel (NTK), which is central to characterize the convergence and generalization behaviors. \cite{du2018gradient, arora2019fine, li2018learning} investigate specifically for one-hidden-layer ReLU neural network and show explicitly that with enough overparametrization, the weight vectors and the corresponding NTK do not change much during GD training.
+\paragraph{Neural Tangent Kernel} The seminal paper \citep{jacot2018neural} proves that the evolution of DNNs during training can be described by the so-called neural tangent kernel (NTK), which is central to characterize the convergence and generalization behaviors. \cite{du2018gradient, arora2019fine, li2018learning} investigate specifically for one-hidden-layer ReLU neural networks and show explicitly that with enough overparametrization, the weight vectors and the corresponding NTK do not change much during GD training.
 Similar investigations have been done for other neural networks and other settings \citep{zou2019improved, ji2019polylogarithmic}.
-Among others, \cite{arora2019fine,cao2019generalization} provide generalization error bounds and provable learning scenarios, but only hold for {\em noiseless} data.
-For noisy data, explicit regularizations have recently been considered in the NTK literature. \cite{wei2019regularization} promote the $\ell_2$ penalty in the NTK setting by showing that in a constructed classification example, sample efficiency can benefit from regularization. \cite{hu2020simple} consider classification with noisy labels and propose to add $\ell_2$ regularization to ensure robustness.
-However, their analyses only apply to the kernel estimator directly using NTK, but not overparametrized neural networks, which greatly restricts the model class capacity.
-In comparison, we directly analyze GD trajectories of training neural networks and prove that the NTK solutions can be well-approximated after a polynomial number of GD iterations.
-To the best of our knowledge, there are no existing regression results that establish $L_2$ convergence rate for trained neural networks under noisy data.
+Among others, \cite{arora2019fine,cao2019generalization} provide generalization error bounds and provable learning scenarios, but only hold for {noiseless} data.